Service-linked role permissions for Malware Protection for EC2 - Amazon GuardDuty

-Service-linked role permissions for Malware Protection
+Service-linked role permissions for Malware Protection for EC2

 • Use Amazon Elastic Compute Cloud (Amazon EC2) actions to retrieve information about your Amazon EC2 instances, volumes, and snapshots.
-Malware Protection also provides permission to access the Amazon EKS and Amazon ECS cluster metadata.
+Malware Protection for EC2 also provides permission to access the Amazon EKS and Amazon ECS cluster metadata.

 • Create snapshots for EBS volumes that have GuardDutyExcluded tag not set to true.
 By default, the snapshots get created with a GuardDutyScanId tag.
-Don't remove this tag, otherwise Malware Protection will not have access to the snapshots.
+Don't remove this tag, otherwise Malware Protection for EC2 will not have access to the snapshots.

 Important